 Ethics Advisory Board

-The Ethics Advisory Board is an independent body that advises the Human Brain Project’s Science and Infrastructure Board and Directorate on specific ethical, regulatory, social and philosophical issues raised by research that is being undertaken or planned under the auspices of the Human Brain Project.
+The Ethics Advisory Board was an independent body that advised the Human Brain Project’s Science and Infrastructure Board and Directorate on specific ethical, regulatory, social and philosophical issues raised by research that was being undertaken or planned under the auspices of the Human Brain Project.

 Ethics Advisory Board (EAB)